syntropix-ai/.github/profile/README.md

-# Welcome to Syntropix.ai
+# Welcome to Syntropix AI

-At **Syntropix.ai**, we strive to embody the principles of **Syntropy**, driving innovation and collaboration to unlock the full potential of intelligent systems.
+At **Syntropix AI**, we strive to embody the principles of **Syntropy**, driving innovation and collaboration to unlock the full potential of intelligent systems.

 ## What We Stand For